stotina/website/README.md

 # STOTINA.COM Website

-Whatever is in the /docs folder is the currently published static website.
+Whatever is in the ```/docs``` folder is the currently published static website.

+# Tools used

+- Vue Framework
+- babel
+- eslint
+- JQuery
+- Bootstrap